Synapxe-DNA/healthhub-content-optimization/README.md

 For more control, you may specify the directory you want to clean:

 ```
-make clean DIRS="data/02_intermediate"
+make clean DIRS=data/02_intermediate
 ```

-You may even speficy multiple directories to clean:
+You may even specify multiple directories to clean:

 ```
 make clean DIRS="data/02_intermediate data/03_primary data/04_feature"
 ```

 > [!NOTE]
 > By default, `make clean` looks into all data directories of your Kedro project and cleans them.
 See [here](Makefile) for more information.
-When you specify the data directories you want to clean, ensure the directories are space separated and wrapped in quotes.
+When you specify the data directories you want to clean, ensure the directories are enclosed in double quotes and space separated.

 > [!CAUTION]
 > Before running any of the `make clean` commands above, you should review the directories that would be cleaned.
 To do so, run: